Welcome... to a rather misunderstood topic.

 A K-colour diamond with strong blue fluorescence can easily look like it’s somewhere between an I and a J.

 Using fluorescence in your favour is a much more affordable way to up the colour a notch.
-It’s actually a little-known hack.
+It’s actually a little-known diamond buying hack.

 Although the improvement in perceived colour is rather predictable, these diamonds can still, although rarely, have some cloudiness in them.